jlas1/Klicky-Probe/README.md

 Now manually move the toolhead to the probe dock and move it so far to the back that the probe docks, note the Y-Position.
 Next, again manually, move the toolhead left and right until the probe it is perfectly aligned with the mount, note the X.Position.

-Open you `Klicky Probe.cfg` and find the `#dock location` section and edit the following two line
+Open your `Klicky-Probe.cfg` and find the `#dock location` section and edit the following two line

 ```python
 variable_docklocation_x: